Code-Institute-Submissions/HTML-Essentials-Portfolio-Project/README.md

 - __Articles__

-  - Explanation
+  - This page features a grid of 8 tablets, each of these tablets features the image of a particular book relevant to Gobekli Tepe.
+Hovering the mouse over the image will make a slightly larger black box appear, with text content giving information on the book and a reference to purchasing the book online.
+Clicking the tablets will open a new browser window on an online store, such as amazon, where the user can purchase the book.
-  - Value
+  - Users may find this are valuable having viewed the content on the landing page and finding the topic of interest.
+Users can reach this page from the landing page, either through the navigation or through the 'Call to Action' button described above.
+This page allows users to find additional reading on the subject of Gobekli Tepe and enables the purchase of goods.

 ![Articles.html book section](https://github.com/WHLW27/HTML-Essentials-Portfolio-Project/blob/main/assets/images/readme/articles.png)

 ### Potential features to Implement

 - Additional pages with detailed information and video relevant to the eight temples featured on the timeline.
-Linke to thos instead of pulling away from the site to wikipedia.
+Link to those instead of pulling away from the site to wikipedia.
 - An interactive gallery/slideshow themed on each temple, linked to only via that temples relevant page.
 Or via a gallery dashboard page like a content hosting sight.
 -Intergration with online stores to streamline the purchase process for the books featured on articles.html.